By Joanne Stevens, RTDNA Contributor

 So let’s rid your minds of a few very popular misconceptions and dive into the reality of this TV journalism contribution.
 And yes, if you succeed, you may keep a bit dryer on inclement days.

-Stay tuned for part two in the coming days.
+Stay tuned for part two - more anchoring surprises.

 News consultant Joanne Stevens has written extensively about broadcast writing, reporting and anchoring, including columns in the former print version of RTDNA's Communicator Magazine, and earlier versions of the RTDNA website.
 She has taught at Columbia and New York University and serves as a news award judge for the New York Press Club.
 She has returned to RTDNA.org to offer a new series of News Coach columns with tips, best practices and more.
 Many of her previous columns are available on her website.